sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     ERROR: (SASXKINI): PHASE 3 KERNEL INITIALIZATION FAILED.
     ERROR: Unable to initialize the SAS kernel.

 Well go figure.
 My SAS has expired.

 The same process can be used with other access methods.
-IOM uses Java, so you could have a classpath issue which you won't see unless you run the command yourself from a shell and then you can get a traceback or other errors from java that didn't make it back to SASPy to display.
+Now we'll look at what can be misconfiogured for the various acces methods, and see what the erros look like and how you can tell what the problem is.

 STDIO